eurosys-chapter/2017/grants/grants.md

 layout: default
 title: Grants
 permalink: /grants
-published: false
+published: true
 ---
 # Grants

-EuroSys, with generous donations from our supporters, offers several grants to enable students, post-docs, and faculty worldwide to attend the conference.
-The grants cover the EuroSys conference registration, including meals, and possibly some funding toward accommodation and travel expenses.
+Thanks to generous donations from our supporters EuroSys offers several grants to enable students, post-docs, and faculty worldwide to attend the conference.
+The grants cover the EuroSys conference registration, including meals, and possibly some contribution toward accommodation and travel expenses.

 Grants will be awarded by the grant committee based on a combination of need and merit.
 Students receiving a travel grant need to agree to serve as a session scribe (if required) during the conference.
-Applicants are encouraged to participate to the poster session and the workshops.
+Applicants are encouraged to participate in the poster session and the workshops.

 ## Who can apply?